joseotaviorf/oh-my-pi/dags/for_sale/enrich_sale_listings_lenses/enrich_sale_listings_lenses.md

 This DAG is intended to run daily.

-- The `premium_tier` table is intended to classify a property on what premium it is for its location.
+- The `premium_lens` table is intended to classify a property on what premium it is for its location.
 After analysis we arrive at a metric that takes into account the price and the price per m2.
+- The `princing lens` table is intended to rank the listings according to the price published by the Seller.
+If this price is very different from what we estimated in the ForSale Calculator, we will classify as a different tier for those well priced.

 More information about run time [here]({chart_url}{dag_id}).